SamAJames/brist1d_processing/README.md

 # BrisT1D Dataset - `device_data` Processing Notebook
 This repository contains a Jupyter Notebook used to process the `raw_state` device data in the BrisT1D Dataset to the `processed_state` device data.

+## Link to BrisT1D Dataset
+_The BrisT1D will soon be published on the University of Bristol Data Repository_

 ## Repository Structure
 ```
 brist1d_processing/